- About Bard

 Tickets go on sale September 3

 ANNANDALE-ON-HUDSON, N.Y.—This fall The Richard B. Fisher Center for the Performing Arts at Bard College presents a series of programs featuring orchestral and chamber concerts and a variety of theatrical performances from September through December.
-All programs take place in in the Sosnoff Theater and Theater Two of the Fisher Center.
+All programs take place in in the Sosnoff Theater and LUMA Theater of the Fisher Center.
 Additional program information can be found at fishercenter.bard.edu.
 Tickets will go on sale on September 3, and can be ordered online at fishercenter.bard.edu or by calling the box office at 845-758-7900.

 Some highlights for the fall season include the return of the American Symphony Orchestra series; a performance of the award-winning theater piece, No Child…, by Nilaja Sun; a staging of the magical comedy, Elephant Room; the Conservatory Sundays concert series featuring the talents of soprano Dawn Upshaw, composer Joan Tower, and conductor and pianist Jeffrey Kahane; and a variety of student dance and theater performances.